 If using Adobe InDesign, export as a double page spread as PNG files at 300 dpi.

 Upload the exported images into the appropriate section of your project.
-Once they are loaded in the Media tray, place them as the backgrounds onto their respective pages within the application.
-If they were created using our InDesign templates and exported with the above settings, they will fit perfectly.
+Once they are loaded in the Media tray, place them on the page as an image (not background) and adjust if necessary.

 Adobe Photoshop users